Aishwaryaadla/Agentic-Research-Assistant/README.md

 ## 📜 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License – see the <a href = "https://github.com/Aishwaryaadla/Agentic-Research-Assistant/blob/main/LICENSE">LICENSE </a>file for details.